Adi-Coder-Ai/Adi-code-1/README.md

 # Adi-code-1
-This is my first git repository.
+This is my first Git Repository.
+Author - Adi